-Because the difference in actual output compared to the specified output is more than 10 percent, the nozzle needs to be replaced.
+Because the difference in actual output compared to the specified output is more than 10%, the nozzle must be replaced.
 Repeat these steps to test a second nozzle.
-If the second nozzle is found to be off by more than 10 percent replace all of the nozzles on the boom.
+If the second nozzle is off by more than 10%, replace all nozzles on the boom.

 - Fill the sprayer tank 1⁄2 full with water.
 Never add pesticides to a sprayer before it is checked for leaks and operating condition.

-- Check the tank, hoses, and fittings from the tank for leaks.
+- Check the tank, hoses, and fittings for leaks.

 - Start the sprayer's engine to begin circulating the water through the system.